 Ambassador Mona Juul was previously Ambassador to the United Kingdom (2014-2018), Director General for Security Policy and the High North in the Ministry of Foreign Affairs (2011-2014), Ambassador/Deputy Permanent Representative at the Permanent Mission to the UN in New York (2005-2010) and Chairman of the 1st Committee of the 61 session of the United Nations General Assembly (2006).

 She served as Ambassador to Israel (2001-2005), accredited to Cyprus for the same period.
 State Secretary/Deputy Foreign Minister at the Norwegian Ministry of Foreign Affairs (2000), Special Advisor/Ambassador/Middle East Coordinator in the Ministry of Foreign Affairs (1997-2000) chairing the AHLC (Ad Hoc Liaison Committee on Assistance to the Palestinians).
 She was Minister Counsellor at the Norwegian Embassy in Tel Aviv (1994-1997).
 Her first posting was at the Norwegian Embassy in Cairo (1988-1990).

 Mona has been with the Ministry of Foreign Affairs since 1986, during which time she has gained broad diplomatic experience.
 This includes working in the Cabinet of the Minister of Foreign Affairs (1992-1993) and member of the small Norwegian team that facilitated the secret negotiations between Israel and the PLO leading to the Oslo Agreement.

-Tore holds a Master degree in Political Science from the University of Oslo.
-He graduated from the Norwegian Officer Candidate School in 1982.
+She holds a Master degree in Political Science from the University of Oslo.

-Tore was born 23 August 1962 and is married to Ms. Marit Gjelten.
-They have three children.
+Ambassador Juul was born 10 April 1959 and is married to Mr. Terje Rød-Larsen.
+They have two children.